 From the camp on Surin Nua, you can do of boat trips for diving and snorkeling and rent inexpensive equipment.

 Normal boat schedule starts from November till Mid of May.
-Private speedboats from Khao Lak, Ranong or Khuarburi need about two hours, slow expressboats need four hours.
+Private speedboats from Khao Lak, Ranong or Khuraburi need about two hours, slow expressboats need four hours.
 During high season, private boats also come from Koh Phayam or Koh Kho Khao.
 There is a daily slowboat from Khuraburi, which is the shortest distance, that costs 200 Baht per person.
 In the rainy season from May to November, the boats are irregular or even none.
 The islands are closed for guests from mid May till mid November.

 A clean camp with long houses (dormitories), simple bungalows and tents can be rented very cheap.
 Electricity is available only in the evening until about 10 pm.
 Bungalows cost 2000 Baht per night, tents from 300 Baht.
 Even brought tents cost 80 Baht per night.
 Bookings can be done 60 to 10 days prior to arrival by phone (0-7649-1378) or www.dnp.go.th